Eleonore9/get-articles-meaning/README.md

+__Aim__:

-Aim: help researchers in the bilbiography process.
+Help researchers in the bilbiography process.
 Don't miss interesting/relevant papers!

+__Idea__:

-Idea: get meaning from scientific articles content and classify new articles.
+Get meaning from scientific articles content and classify new articles.

+__Tools__:

-Tools: IPython/Jupyter notebook, Python 2, Matplotlib, Gensim,Scikit-learn.
+IPython/Jupyter notebook, Python 2, Matplotlib, Gensim,Scikit-learn.

-My [slides](http://nbviewer.ipython.org/format/slides/github/Eleonore9/get-articles-meaning/blob/master/pycon_uk_2015/Eleonore_PyCon_UK2015.ipynb#/) for PyCon UK 2015.
-My [slides](http://bit.ly/Eleonore_PyDataldn15) for PyData London 2015.
+__Slides__:

+This project was presented at PyData London 2015 and PyCon UK 2015 conferences.
+Here are the latest [version](http://bit.ly/Eleonore_pyconuk2015).

-The articles used can be found in [this](http://github.com/elifesciences/elife-articles) repo.
+The articles used can be found on [Github](http://github.com/elifesciences/elife-articles) or in the "elife-articles/" directory.